Wood species

 photo source: en.wikipedia.org

 Chestnut wood is hard and strong, yet has a certain elasticity.
-It is very rich in tannin which makes it resistant to external conditions.
-It can also stay under water for a long time and is very resistant to rotting.
-Excess tannin causes it to react with iron, which is why steel nails and screws are recommended.
-From its bark is extracted the vegetable tannin used in the traditional processing of natural leather.
+It is very rich in tannin which makes it resistant to outdoor conditions.
+It can also stand under water for a long time and is highly resistant to rotting.
+Excess tannin causes it to react with iron, so steel nails and screws are recommended.
+From its bark is extracted the vegetable tannin used in traditional natural leather processing.

-In cross-section, a narrow area of yellowish-white to light grey sapwood and an area of light to medium brown heartwood is seen on the outside.
-With increasing age the colour darkens to reddish brown.
-The annual rings are highly visible, within the ring there are clear differentiations between early and late wood.
+In cross-section, a narrow area of yellowish-white to light grayish-white albumen and an area of light to medium brown heartwood can be seen on the outside.
+With increasing age the color darkens to reddish brown.
+The annual rings are highly visible, with clear differentiations between early and late wood within the ring.

 chestnut wood